peterhinch/micropython-async/gps/README.md

 leading edge occurs on a 1s boundary with high absolute accuracy.
 It therefore follows that the RMC message carrying the time/date of that second arrives after the leading edge (because of processing and UART latency).
-It is also the case that on a second boundary minutes, hours and the date may roll over.
+It is also the case that on a one-second boundary minutes, hours and the date may roll over.

 Further, the local_time offset can affect the date.
 These drivers aim to handle these factors.
+They do this by storing the epoch time (as an integer number of seconds) as the fundamental time reference.
+This is updated by the RMC message.
+The `utc`, `date` and `localtime` properties convert this to usable values with the latter two using the `local_offset` value to ensure correct results.

+A discussion of how the precision timing methods interpolate between epoch times may be found here [section 4.5](./README.md##45-absolute-accuracy).

 [MicroPython]:https://micropython.org/
 [frozen module]:https://learn.adafruit.com/micropython-basics-loading-modules/frozen-modules